openwall/john-packages/readme.md

 ### Testing and Continuous Integration

-All continuous integration (CI) and continuous delivery (CD) procedures are fully automated, all builds and tests are performed whenever requested by the packager.
+All continuous integration (CI) and continuous delivery (CD) procedures are fully automated, builds and tests are performed whenever requested by the packager.
 Manual procedures are required just to start the process.